leoliang22/leoliang22.github.io/projects/Animal-Farm.md

 This project taught me how to create a database structure that can store information about the object that you are interested in.
 It gave me experience in using a linked list to store data.
 I also learned to iterate over code, as it was a long project that went through several changes.
 More importantly in my mind, it gave me more experience in using classes, and using inheritance of methods for classes.

-You can find the source code here: (https://github.com/leoliang22/ee205-Animal-Farm)
+You can find the source code [here](https://github.com/leoliang22/ee205-Animal-Farm).